seatable/seatable-admin-docs/manual/docker/Python-Runner/Deploy SeaTable Python Runner.md

 nano /opt/seatable/seatable-data/seatable/conf/dtable_web_settings.py
 ```

-Paste the following lines in the configuration file, paste the token from the seatable_faas_scheduler_settings.py and modify the SEATABLE_FAAS_URL:
+Paste the following lines in the configuration file, paste the token from the `seatable_faas_scheduler_settings.py` and modify the parameter SEATABLE_FAAS_URL:

 ``` py
 # for seatable-faas